Sameer8750/VerveBridge_Internship_Task2/README.md

 ## 🚀 Key Features :

 - Power BI Dashboard: The Aviva Report Analysis Dashboard.pbix provides a comprehensive visualization of the dataset, offering insights into policy sales, claims, financial performance, and risk assessment.
-- Python Integration: Delve into the Python code for data transformation, cleaning, and analysis of AVIVA's data.
 - Interactive Visuals: Access the interactive visuals in the Power BI dashboard for a dynamic exploration of the dataset.

 ## 📊 Dashboard Preview :